LirazAttia/ANS-reactivity-during-VR-stimulation/README.md

 Created as part of the hackathon final project in the Sagol course in TAU - "Pyhon for neurosceintists"
 by:
-Liraz Attia/n
+Liraz Attia,
-Benny Kupchinetsky/n
+Benny Kupchinetsky,
-Keren Ruzal/n
+Keren Ruzal,
-Taly Ohad/n
+Taly Ohad